 The Unitarian Universalist Church was the first I'd been to that lived and practiced the principle of seeing the inherent worth and dignity of all people - no matter who they were.
 The first time I volunteered at a Community Meal and saw the doors thrown open and whoever walked through the door getting fed, my heart swelled, and I knew this would be my church home.

-Here I have been challenged, taught, loved, corrected, fed and supported - and I'm SO happy that I'm here!
+Here I have been challenged, taught, loved, corrected, fed and supported (I'm currently studying UU Ministry at the Starr King School for the Ministry) - and I'm SO happy that I'm here!

 Aaron Daniels Treasurer